vmalisetty-23/ChessEngine_v3/README.md

 - Play chess against an AI opponent or against another human player.
 - Undo moves and reset the game.
-- Change the player's turn and switch between playing as white or black.
+- Switch between playing as white or black.
-- Customize the board colors.
+- Customize the board colors by choosing between 4 different color themes.

 ## Requirements